spiffycell/reinforcement-learning-exercise/README.md

 We initialize the code from our `entrypoint` file
 We select that we want to `--train` our model on a `Strategy`
-- The Strategy we have chosen above is `strategies/draw-an-l.json` We assign the machine a Policy, in this case, it's `min_cost`
+- The Stratgy we have chosen above is `strategies/draw-an-l.json` We assign the machine a Policy, in this case, it's `min_cost`